Investment Philosophy

 Investment Analyst

-Sam is an Investment Analyst at ebi portfolios, joining in 2022, after graduating from the University of Liverpool with a BA (Hons) Degree in Business Economics.
-He is responsible for portfolio construction and management, performance reporting, fund research and analysis using Morningstar and Style Analytics.
-He also manages the monthly and quarterly economic market commentary and produces equity and fixed income research and analysis to present on our fund choices page.
-Sam is currently studying for the (CISI) Investment Advice Diploma and holds the Bloomberg Market Concepts (BMC) Certificate.
+Sam, an Investment Analyst at ebi portfolios, became part of the team in July 2022 following his graduation from the University of Liverpool with a BA (Hons) Degree in Business Economics.
+His responsibilities include portfolio construction and management, performance reporting, and conducting fund research and analysis.
+Additionally, he manages the monthly, quarterly, and annual economic market commentary.
+Sam holds the (CISI) Investment Advice Diploma and the Bloomberg Market Concepts (BMC) certificate, now choosing to study towards his CFA Charterholder.

 Helping our advisers succeed